whoAbhishekSah/whoAbhishekSah.github.io/content/blog/cadvisor-metrics-cardinality/index.md

               replacement: /api/v1/nodes/$$${1}/proxy/metrics/cadvisor
 ```

 The above should look familiar if you have experience configuring Prometheus.
 OTEL collector can be used as a drop-in replacement for Prometheus for scraping with some added benefits - like [env variable support](https://opentelemetry.io/docs/collector/configuration/#configuration-environment-variables).
 We are scraping cAdvisor target by doing Kubernetes Node Service discovery.
 The `kubernetes_sd_configs` retrievs scrape targets from Kubernetes REST API.
 The `role: node` discovers one target per cluster node with the address defaulting to the Kubelet's HTTP port.
-Here we are explicitly setting the address(host and port) and path of the scrape target.
-The hostname here points to API Server.
+We are explicitly setting the address(host and port) and path of the scrape target to local API Server.
+I'll quote K8s documentation on how this address is formed:

 > The API server's in-cluster address is also published to a Service named kubernetes in the default namespace so that pods may reference kubernetes.default.svc as a DNS name for the local API server.

-Pods running in the cluster can access it via  Since the API is protected, only authorized requests can access the data, hence we need to set the bearer token.
+Pods running in the cluster should authenticate with API server with service account credentials.

 An equivalent curl request would be: